Developing leaders of character for tomorrow’s Air Force.

-Air Force Reserve Officer Training Corps includes four region headquarters, 145 detachments and more than 1,100 cross-town universities.
-In 2017, Air Force ROTC commissioned more than 1,600 second lieutenants into the United States Air Force.
+Air Force Reserve Officer Training Corps comprises 145 detachments with more than 1,100 associated cross-town universities, four regional headquarters and a higher headquarters staff located at Maxwell Air Force Base, Alabama.
+In 2018, AFROTC commissioned more than 1,800 second lieutenants into the U.S. Air Force.

 ROTC was established with passage of the National Defense Act of 1916.
-The first Air Force ROTC units were established between 1920 and 1923 at the University of California at Berkeley, Georgia Institute of Technology, the University of Illinois, the University of Washington, Massachusetts Institute of Technology and Texas Agricultural and Mechanical College.
+The first AFROTC units were established between 1920 and 1923 at the University of California at Berkeley, Georgia Institute of Technology, the University of Illinois, the University of Washington, Massachusetts Institute of Technology and Texas Agricultural and Mechanical College.

-After World War II, Gen. Dwight D. Eisenhower, chief of staff of the War Department, signed General Order No. 124, establishing Air ROTC units at 78 colleges and universities throughout the nation.
-Eligible Air Force enlisted men and women pursuing a college degree who were interested in becoming commissioned officers were given that opportunity through competition in the Air Force ROTC Airman Scholarship and Commissioning Program, established in 1973.
+After World War II, Gen. Dwight D. Eisenhower, chief of staff of the War Department, signed General Order No. 124, establishing AFROTC units at 78 colleges and universities throughout the nation.
+Eligible Air Force enlisted men and women pursuing a college degree who were interested in becoming commissioned officers were given that opportunity through competition in the AFROTC Airman Scholarship and Commissioning Program, established in 1973.

-In 1978, Air Training Command assumed responsibility for Air Force ROTC programs.
+In 1978, Air Training Command assumed responsibility for AFROTC programs.
 On July 1, 1993, Air Training Command merged with Air University to form Air Education and Training Command.
-Air University became a direct reporting unit under Air Education and Training Command and Air Force ROTC realigned under Air University.
+Air University became a direct reporting unit under Air Education and Training Command and AFROTC realigned under Air University.

-In February 1997, Air Force ROTC and Officer Training School merged under the newly created parent organization, HQ Air Force Officer and Accession Training Schools.
+In February 1997, AFROTC and Officer Training School merged under the newly created parent organization, Headquarters Air Force Officer and Accession Training Schools.
 This restructuring placed oversight for three-quarters of Air Force officer production under one command and facilitated the sharing of manpower and expertise with minimum effect on the day-to-day operations of either organization.
-In June 2008, AFOATS was re-designated as the Jeanne M. Holm Center for Officer Accessions and Citizen Development.
+In June 2008, AFOATS was redesignated as the Jeanne M. Holm Center for Officer Accessions and Citizen Development.

-The first two years of the Air Force ROTC four-year program, the General Military Course, consist of one hour of classroom work, two hours of leadership laboratory, and three hours of physical conditioning each week.
+The first two years of AFROTC’s four-year program, the General Military Course, consist of one hour of classroom work, two hours of leadership laboratory, and three hours of physical conditioning each week.
 Upon completion of GMC requirements, cadets who wish to compete for entry into the last two years of the program, the Professional Officer Course, must do so under the requirements of the POC selection system.
-This system uses qualitative factors, such as grade point average, detachment commander’s evaluation, aptitude test scores and physical fitness test scores to determine a student's officer potential.
-After selection, students must successfully complete a summer Leadership, Evaluation and Development Course at Maxwell Air Force Base in Montgomery, Alabama, before entering the POC.
+This system uses qualitative factors, such as grade-point average, detachment commander’s evaluation, aptitude test scores and physical fitness test scores to determine a student's officer potential.
+After selection, students must successfully complete summer field training at Maxwell AFB.

-In the POC, cadets attend class three hours a week, participate in a weekly leadership laboratory lasting two hours, and perform three hours of physical conditioning per week.
-Cadets apply what they have learned in the GMC and at LEAD.
-POC cadets conduct the leadership laboratories and manage the unit's cadet corps.
-Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group and wing.
+In the POC, cadets attend class three hours a week, participate in a weekly leadership laboratory lasting two hours and perform three hours of physical conditioning per week.
+Cadets apply what they have learned in the GMC and at field training.
+Under the guidance of detachment cadre, POC cadets conduct leadership laboratories and manage the unit's cadet corps.
+Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group, and wing.
 POC classes are small, with emphasis on group discussions and cadet presentations.
-Classroom topics include leadership, communication skills and national defense policy.
+Classroom topics include leadership, communication skills, and national defense policy.
 Once enrolled in the POC, all cadets are enlisted in the Air Force Reserve and assigned to the Obligated Reserve Section.

-Current emphasis in the Air Force ROTC College Scholarship Program is to award scholarships to candidates pursuing undergraduate engineering or other scientific and technical disciplines.
-More than half of Air Force ROTC scholarships are awarded to students in these disciplines.
-Students in other degree programs may enjoy scholarship opportunities, as the Air Force seeks to engage students who excel both academically and militarily.
+Current emphasis in the AFROTC College Scholarship Program is to award scholarships to candidates pursuing undergraduate engineering or other scientific and technical disciplines.
+More than half of AFROTC scholarships are awarded to students in these disciplines.
+Students in other degree programs may take advantage of scholarship opportunities, as the Air Force seeks to engage students who excel both academically and militarily.

 Scholarships are awarded in increments from two to four years.
-Air Force ROTC offers several types of scholarships.
+AFROTC offers several types of scholarships.
 Type 1 covers full tuition and most required fees.
 Type 2 covers tuition and fees, but is capped at $18,000 annually.
 Type 7 scholarships are for full tuition at in-state tuition-level institutions.
-All types of awards provide an allowance for books, most required fees and a monthly nontaxable stipend.
+All types of scholarship awards provide an allowance for books, most required fees and a monthly non-taxable stipend.

 All scholarship cadets are required to meet certain academic, military and physical fitness standards to earn and maintain scholarship benefits.
 Also, scholarship recipients must be younger than 31 as of December 31 of the calendar year during which commissioning is scheduled.

-Nursing majors may apply for an Air Force ROTC scholarship, and graduates agree to accept a commission in the Air Force Nurse Corps and serve four years on active duty after successfully completing their licensing examination.
+Nursing majors may apply for an AFROTC scholarship, and graduates agree to accept a commission in the Air Force nurse corps and serve four years on active duty after successfully completing their licensing examination.
 Cadet premedical scholarship recipients who are accepted to medical school within one year of graduating may be sponsored in their pursuit of medical degrees.

-Both first-year and second-year law students can apply for Air Force ROTC scholarships.
-Students complete either a one-year or two-year Air Force ROTC program while attending law school.
+Both first-year and second-year law students can apply for AFROTC scholarships.
+Students complete either a one-year or two-year AFROTC program while attending law school.

-Additionally, second-year law students can pursue an Air Force commission through Air Force ROTC's graduate law program.
-This program guarantees judge advocate duty after a student completes all Air Force ROTC, law school and bar requirements.
+Additionally, second-year law students can pursue an Air Force commission through AFROTC's graduate law program.
+This program guarantees judge advocate duty after a student completes all AFROTC, law school and bar requirements.
 After graduating from a law school accredited by the American Bar Association, the student must be admitted to practice law before the highest state court of any state or a federal court.
 The new lawyer is then commissioned into the Air Force in the grade determined by the laws and directives in effect at the time of call to active duty.

-Air Force ROTC has three programs in which Air Force enlisted personnel may pursue a commission:
+AFROTC has three programs in which Air Force enlisted personnel may pursue a commission.

-Scholarships for Outstanding Airmen to ROTC allows major command commanders to recognize outstanding Airmen by nominating them for an Air Force ROTC scholarship in any major.
+Scholarships for Outstanding Airmen to ROTC allows major command commanders to recognize outstanding Airmen by nominating them for an AFROTC scholarship in any major.

-The Professional Officer Course Early Release Program is available to Airmen who may not be eligible or competitive for a scholarship due to age, degree program or grade point average.
-Individuals compete for allocations while coordinating their application package with the Air Force ROTC unit they are interested in attending.
+The Professional Officer Course-Early Release Program is available to Airmen who may not be eligible or competitive for a scholarship due to age, degree program or grade-point average.
+Individuals compete for allocations while coordinating their application package with the AFROTC unit they are interested in attending.

-These three Air Force ROTC programs require the selected Airmen to leave active duty to complete their degree and Air Force requirements necessary to earn a commission.
+These three AFROTC programs require the selected Airmen to leave active duty to complete their degree and Air Force requirements necessary to earn a commission.

 Enlisted personnel interested in completing their undergraduate degree and commissioning have two additional programs available.
 Enlisted members interested in becoming a registered nurse can apply for the Nurse Enlisted Commissioning Program.
-NECP provides an advancement pathway for enlisted Airmen to receive an active commission through the Nurse Corps.
-NECP is an opportunity for enlisted Airmen to complete a full-time bachelor of science in nursing degree at an accredited university while on active duty.
+NECP provides an advancement pathway for enlisted Airmen to receive an active commission through the nurse corps.
+NECP is an opportunity for enlisted Airmen to complete a full-time Bachelor of Science in nursing degree at an accredited university while on active duty.
 Contact the chief nurse at the nearest active duty, Guard or Reserve medical treatment facility for more information and guidance.
-The Senior Leader Enlisted Commissioning Program allows the senior leaders of the Air Force to select one enlisted member each to attend college full-time for up to three years to complete their undergraduate degree while receiving full pay and benefits.
+The Senior Leader Enlisted Commissioning Program allows senior leaders of the Air Force to select one enlisted member each to attend college full-time for up to three years to complete their undergraduate degree while receiving full pay and benefits.
 Upon graduation, they will attend Officer Training School and commission as a second lieutenant.

-The Air Force is seeking talented and motivated high school and college students with solid character and demonstrated leadership potential.
-In the Air Force ROTC program, cadets are students first and spend an average of four to six contact hours weekly as freshmen/sophomores.
+The Air Force seeks talented and motivated high school and college students with solid character and demonstrated leadership potential.
+In the AFROTC program, cadets are students first and spend an average of four to six contact hours weekly as freshmen and sophomores.
 As juniors and seniors, cadets spend six to 10 hours of contact time weekly as they work to build and refine their leadership skills.
-Successful completion of a four-year accredited degree program and Air Force ROTC leads to a commission as a second lieutenant in the best Air Force in the world.
-If you have ever considered serving your country in any capacity and joining a world-class winning team, contact Air Force ROTC for more information: Air Force ROTC, Recruiting Branch, 60 West Maxwell Boulevard, Maxwell AFB, AL, 36112-6106, call toll-free, 1-866-4AFROTC (1-866-423-7682) or go to http://www.afrotc.com.
+Successful completion of a four-year accredited degree program and AFROTC leads to a commission as a second lieutenant in the best Air Force in the world.
+Contact AFROTC for more information: AFROTC, Recruiting Branch, 60 West Maxwell Boulevard, Maxwell AFB, Alabama, 36112-6106, call toll-free 1-866-4AFROTC (1-866-423-7682) or go to http://www.afrotc.com.